 • An agreement that any violation of the contract's confidentiality conditions may constitute a material breach of the contract and entitles Belmont to terminate the contract without penalty; and

 • A provision ensuring that the contract’s confidentiality requirements shall survive any termination agreement.

 GLB requires the university to take reasonable steps to select and retain service providers who maintain appropriate safeguards for covered data and information.
 Finance and Accounting, in cooperation with the Office of University Counsel, will develop and send form letters to all covered contractors requesting assurances of GLB compliance.
 While contracts entered into prior to June 24, 2002 are grandfathered until May 2004, the Office of University Counsel will take steps to ensure that all relevant future contracts include a privacy clause and that all existing contracts are in compliance with GLB.

 VIII.
 Evaluation and Revision of the Information Security Plan

-Financial Information is information Belmont has obtained from a student, or his/her parents if applicable, in the process of offering a financial product or service, or such information provided to the University by another financial information.
-Offering a financial product or service includes offering student loans to students, receiving income tax information from a student's parent when offering a financial aid package, and other miscellaneous financial services as defined in 12 CFR & 225.28.
-Examples of financial information include addresses, phone numbers, bank and credit card account numbers, income and credit histories and social security numbers, in both paper and electronic format.
+Student financial information is that information the university has obtained from a student in the process of offering a financial product or service, or such information provided to the university by another financial institution.
+Offering a financial product or service includes offering student loans to students, receiving income tax information from a student's parent when offering a financial aid package, and other miscellaneous financial services as defined in 12 CFR § 225.28.
+Examples of student financial information include addresses, phone numbers, bank and credit card account numbers, income and credit histories and social security numbers, in both paper and electronic format.